Louis Meintjes

-He is widely known for his unorthodox climbing style, as he very often takes the last place of the peloton way before the pace gets hard for him, and overtakes riders as they drop throughout the climb, often remaining with the leaders' group until late in the stages.
-This has earned him the nickname "El Revisor" (The Ticket Inspector) amongst spanish commentators, as he conducts his roll call in the hardest climbs.
+He is widely known for his unorthodox climbing style, as he often took the last place of the peloton, overtaking riders as they dropped on the climb, often remaining with the leaders' group until late in the stages.
+This has earned him the nickname "El Revisor" (The Ticket Inspector) amongst Spanish commentators, as he conducts his "roll call" in the hardest climbs.

 Career

 MTN–Qhubeka (2013–2015)

 Meintjes announced himself to the cycling world in September 2013, when he earned the silver medal in the under-23 road race at the UCI Road World Championships.
 Meintjes had an impressive 2014 season where he rode his first grand tour, the Vuelta a España.
 His best result at the Vuelta a España was 5th place on stage 14.

 In March 2015, Meintjes won the final stage of the Settimana Internazionale di Coppi e Bartali, securing him the overall victory as well.
 He was named in the start list for the Tour de France.
 He finished fifth on the mountain stage to Plateau de Beille before exiting the Tour due to illness.
 He was 10th in the Vuelta a España.